Jason897571/Raccoon-Redux-Store/README.md

 <a id="getting_started"></a>
 ## Getting Started

-You cold see my portfolio through visiting the link: https://main--genuine-cheesecake-dbf6d2.netlify.app/
+You cold see the website through visiting the link: https://raccoon-redux-store.onrender.com//

 <a id="prerequisities"></a>
 ### Prerequisites